-Even though we ignore these states for $N=6$, their energy detuning can combine with the emergent chiral symmetry to stabilize QMBS for a system of $N=12$ as we discuss later.
+Even though we do not consider these states as QMBS at $N=6$, their energy detuning can combine with the emergent chiral symmetry to stabilize QMBS for a system of $N=12$ as we discuss below.

 The states boxed in green lie within the thermalizing portion of the spectrum and are thus QMBS candidates.
 Note that these states have a high overlap with the simple product state $|\Psi_0\rangle = (a^\dagger_1)^3 (a^\dagger_L)^3|0\rangle$ as indicated by the coloring of points in Fig.~\ref{fig:rGam_EE_6_12}.
 This leads us to test the dynamics from the initial state $|\Psi_0\rangle$ for nonergodic behavior.
 We plot the fidelity of the initial state $|\Psi_0\rangle$ as a function of time in the left panel of Fig.~\ref{fig:rGamTimeEvo}, which shows the telltale revivals for QMBS.
 Additionally, we plot the entanglement entropy normalized by $\ln d_A$ where $d_A$ is the dimension of the density matrix after tracing over subsystem $B$, as a function of time and see that its growth is strongly suppressed well below the Page value (black dashed line), again demonstrating the nonergodic nature of the dynamics.
 In the right panel, we plot the density of the first (blue) and second (red) sites along with their sum (black).
 The density shows that the particles remain stuck to their edge as a particle hops back and forth.